WISION-Lab/photoncube2video/README.md

 Features:
 - Zero runtime dependencies, except for FFmpeg, which will be automatically downloaded if not found on path.
 - Multi-threaded and (despite very unoptimized code) blazing fast, at least as much as numpy+numba equivalent.
-- Can read both bin files and npy files (assumes bitpacking in the width axis).
+- Can read bin files, npy files and npy.gz files (assumes bitpacking in the width axis).
 - Demosaicing, inpainting, and transforms (rotate/flip) are also supported.

 Limitations:
-- No support for mem-mapped NPY files yet ([PR here](https://github.com/jturner314/ndarray-npy/pull/45)), so if a npy file is larger than RAM, it will not work.
+- Untested support for mem-mapped NPY/Z files yet ([PR here](https://github.com/jturner314/ndarray-npy/pull/45)), so if a npy file is larger than RAM, it will not work.
+- If the photoncube is compressed with GZ, it will need to be read into memory and decompressed before any processing happens.

 ### Getting Started